Note: Click on images to see enlarged photos, captions, and photo attributions.

 Veronicastrum virginicum (Culver’s-root)

-Elegant, adaptable, easy-to-grow Culver’s-root inhabits stream banks, moist meadows, and prairies in the eastern* and central U.S. concentrated in the Great Lakes region.
-The striking, candelabra-like inflorescences add vertical structure, and the whorled leaves horizontal lines, to the landscape.
-Flowers attract a myriad of pollinators for about a month in summer.
+Elegant, adaptable, easy-to-grow Culver’s-root inhabits stream banks and moist meadows in the eastern* U.S. and around the Great Lakes region.
+Striking, candelabra-like inflorescences add vertical structure, and whorled leaves horizontal lines, to the landscape.
+Flowers attract myriad pollinators for about a month in summer, followed by spires of seed capsules.

-*In the Mid-Atlantic region, it is native to DC, MD, and PA.
-It is historical in DE.
+*It is native to DC.
+It is rare in DE.
+In MD, it is concentrated in the Piedmont.
+It is present in PA, except for some of the northern and central counties.
 In VA, it is infrequent in the mountains and the Piedmont.
-In NoVA, it is not reported in Arlington County and in Alexandria, Falls Church, and Fairfax cities.
+In NoVA, it is not reported in Arlington County and and in Alexandria, Falls Church, and Fairfax cities.
+You can view the VA counties in which it has been reported here.

 Learn more about other Mid-Atlantic plants: